avf/mobile-app-dev/exercises/freeform.md

 ### Publish your App on the App Store

 **Requires a physical iOS device.
-Not recommended when you're using the Cloud VM.
 Requires a paid developer account which costs 99€/year.**

 This is not a very technical challenge, but it does require a lot of work to publish an App on the Store.
 If you want to do this, you should use something like [fastlane](https://fastlane.tools/) to automate the generation of App screenshots and deployment.
 Also, you need an App that is sufficiently useful and complex to be accepted into the store, otherwise you won't get through Apple's review.